Mexico Field Trips, February and March 1980

 Villahermosa

-is pretty & has a malecón.
-Tina bought some arabic
+is pretty and has a malecón.
+Tina bought some Arabic

 goodies for the trip.